Buying a property under the GST regime would most certainly become cheaper & simpler.

 However, the same cannot be said about setting up your new home.
 In case you have already bought a house and are planning to shift soon, there are many ways in which GST would raise your expenses.

-- Maintenance charges to go up
+1. Maintenance charges to go up

 Let’s start with maintenance charges.
 Before July 1, an apartment owner paid 15.55 per cent as tax on maintenance charges.
 Under GST, this owner would be taxed at an 18 per cent rate, a difference of 2.5 per cent.

-Take note that maintenance charges do not include utility bills such as electricity and water charges or property tax and stamp duty.
+Take note that maintenance charges do not include utility bills, such as electricity and water charges or property tax and stamp duty.

 2. Pay more for decking up your home

 If you are planning to hire the services of an interior decorator to beautify your house, you will be paying an additional three percent tax under GST.
-One paid a service tax of 15 per cent on interior decorator services earlier.
-Under GST, the rate is kept at 18 per cent.

 3. Pay more for TV, AC